A dental AI receptionist purpose-built for PHIPA-aware implementation.

 TLS 1.3 in transit, AES-256 at rest, per-practice isolation, access logging, and SOC 2-aligned security controls.

-For dental practices, this means that using a US-based dental AI receptionist, including well-funded competitors that advertise HIPAA compliance, likely does not satisfy PHIPA.
-The risk is not theoretical: the IPC has investigated and addressed cases involving cross-border transfers of personal health information from Ontario organizations.
+For dental practices, this means that using a US-based dental AI receptionist, including competitors that advertise HIPAA compliance, should be evaluated against Canadian privacy obligations before launch.
+The risk is not theoretical: privacy commissioners have investigated cross-border handling of personal health information.

-Canadian data residency, PHIPA, PIPEDA, provincial health privacy laws, data processing agreements, and breach notification.
+Privacy-aware data handling, PHIPA, PIPEDA, provincial health privacy laws, data processing agreements, and breach notification.
 If it affects your practice's compliance posture, it is covered here.

 What is PHIPA and does it apply to dental practices?

 PHIPA is the Personal Health Information Protection Act, Ontario's health privacy law.
 It applies to all health information custodians in Ontario, including dentists.
 PHIPA governs how patient data is collected, used, stored, and disclosed.
-Any software that handles patient calls or books appointments on behalf of a dental practice must comply with PHIPA.
+Any software that handles patient calls or books or prepares appointment requests on behalf of a dental practice needs appropriate privacy controls.
 Dental practices in BC fall under PIPA; in Alberta under HIA.
-Aida's Canadian-only architecture satisfies all three.
+Aida is designed around privacy-aware workflows for Canadian dental practices.

 What is the difference between PHIPA and HIPAA?

 HIPAA is the US Health Insurance Portability and Accountability Act.
 It applies to American healthcare providers and does not apply in Canada.
 PHIPA is Ontario's equivalent.
 The core requirements are similar: protect personal health information, limit access, maintain audit trails, and get appropriate agreements with service providers.
-The key difference is jurisdiction: a HIPAA-compliant vendor operating on US servers does not satisfy PHIPA.
-Canadian data residency is required.
+The key difference is jurisdiction: HIPAA compliance alone is not enough for PHIPA-aware planning.
+Data flow, safeguards, and vendor agreements need review.

 Where is patient data stored when Aida handles a call?